When is the Right Time to Sell My Business?

 - Unstable earnings

 Multiplier valuation by profits

-If you or your colleagues are clearly a key ingredient of the company's success, buyers may well offer a higher price if you are prepared to commit to staying on as an employee or consultant for a fixed period of time.
+If you or your colleagues are a crucial ingredient to the company's success, buyers may offer a higher price if you are prepared to stay on as an employee or consultant for a fixed period.

 This reduces disruption and smooths the transition to new owners.
 Alternately, buyers may offer to pay a second sum at the end of that period, but this is a risky route if they already own companies that are not entirely solvent.

-If you’re planning to sell, look at the current situation and see if it may be possible (and profitable) to merge with or acquire one or more companies before putting the business on the market.
+If you’re planning to sell, look at your current situation and see if it is possible (and profitable) to merge with or acquire one or more companies before putting the business on the market.